 - Lamothe Properties – I am FINALLY following through on something I’ve always wanted to do – real estate!
 I am feeling proud and a bit anxious as I still need to pass the test, but I’m hopeful and confident it will happen!

 - JC Spirit Shop – It means a lot to me to know that one day I will take over my dad’s liquor store and to be part of a small community.
 I continue to practice being trusting and grateful.
+As with parts work, this is one part of me.

 SALT, real estate, pop•nics, and the package store all have a personal connection to the core of my being, therefore they don’t feel like work when I think of them, work on them (like right now, 8 hours on a laptop inside on a gorgeous autumn Saturday).
 They energize me rather than deplete me, and I can’t wait to share more with you in the days, weeks, months, years ahead!
 So stay tuned on this unmapped journey, and join me as it unfolds.